José Aguilar Álvarez: Education and career

-He began his studies at the French School and concluded in the National Preparatory School.
-In March 1923 he took his professional examinations for his surgical doctor degree.
+Álvarez began his studies at the French School and concluded in the National Preparatory School.
+In March 1923 he took the professional examinations for his surgical doctor degree.

-In 1925 he began his teaching career, teaching topographical anatomy class at the National School of Medicine.
+In 1925 he began his career, teaching topographical anatomy at the National School of Medicine.

 In July 1938, the University Council appointed him director of the National School of Medicine, a position he held until July 1942.

-In response to the call issued by the rector, Samuel Ramirez, a large group of college counselors, seven of the fifteen directors and counselors most teachers and students met to elect president on August 3, 1944.
-This Council, which was considered a legitimate successor of the legally constituted board, appointed Jose Aguilar as rector of the National University.
+In response to the call issued by the rector, Samuel Ramirez, a large group of college counselors, seven of the fifteen directors and counselors most teachers and students met to elect a president on August 3, 1944.
+This Council, which was considered a legitimate successor of the legally constituted board, appointed Álvarez as rector of the National University.

 Conflict with the university

-Four days after Álvarez's appointment, President Manuel Ávila Camacho, decided to ask both the rector and the rector ephemeral, Manuel Gual Vidal, appointed by the University Council, to resign, as they had been appointed a compromise board which would assume the government of the institution and restore the university organization.
+Four days after Álvarez's appointment, the Mexican President Manuel Ávila Camacho, decided to ask both the rector and the rector ephemeral, Manuel Gual Vidal appointed by the University Council, to resign.